A lot of people don't know the difference between foundation and concealer, and as a result, they end up using the wrong product for their skin type.

 One of the most common questions we hear is, “what’s the difference between foundation and concealer?”

 It’s a good question and one we’re happy to answer!
-Here’s a quick rundown of the five key differences between foundation and concealer.
+Here’s a quick rundown of what's the difference between concealer and foundation.

 The biggest difference between foundation and concealer is coverage.
 Foundation is designed to provide a light-to-full coverage look that evens out skin tone, while concealer is designed to provide targeted coverage for blemishes or dark circles under the eyes.